top of page

 IMG_9834.jpg

-Inverters in ICON Solar Roof Systems
+Inverters for ICON Solar Roof Tile Systems

 Solar inverters convert the direct current (DC) electricity produced by photovoltaic cells into alternating current (AC) electricity used by homes and the electrical grid.